 Prior to beginning online courses, each student will receive a username, password, and directions for logging into the course platform.
-Students should sign into the myUSA portal Post Professional tab tab and view a short tutorial on navigating the Blackboard learning portal.
+Students should sign into the myUSA portal Post Professional tab and view a short tutorial on navigating the Blackboard learning portal.
 This will provide the student with some general information about online learning and assist in navigating the platform software used to complete online courses.
+Information about the Student Readiness Orientation and preparatory materials will be sent to the student by the Academic Advisor.